Your doctor will start with a review of your personal and family medical history and a physical examination.

 Coping and support

 Caring for a child with a chronic condition such as neurofibromatosis can be a challenge.
-It may help to keep in mind that many children with neurofibromatosis grow up to live healthy lives with few, if any, complications.
+But many children with neurofibromatosis grow up to live healthy lives with few, if any, complications.

 To help you cope: